UK residence and tax

 - you spent 183 or more days in the UK in the tax year

-- you spent less than 16 days in the UK (or 46 days if you haven’t been classed as UK resident for the 3 previous tax years)
+- you spent fewer than 16 days in the UK (or 46 days if you have not been a UK resident for the 3 previous tax years)

-- you work abroad full-time (averaging at least 35 hours a week) and spent less than 91 days in the UK, of which less than 31 days were spent working
+- you worked abroad full-time (averaging at least 35 hours a week), and spent fewer than 91 days in the UK, of which no more than 30 were spent working

 - get professional tax help